allejo/AllHandsOnDeck/README.md

         git clone -b 2.4 https://github.com/BZFlag-Dev/bzflag.git

 2. Go into the newly checked out source code and then the plugins directory.

         cd bzflag/plugins

 3. Run a git clone of this repository from within the plugins directory.
-This should have created a new `AllHandsOnDeck` directory within the plugins directory.
-Notice, you will be checking out the 'release' branch will always contain the latest release of the plugin to allow for easy updates.
+This will create a new `AllHandsOnDeck` directory within the plugins directory.
+Notice, you will be checking out the 'release' branch which will always contain the latest stable release of the plugin to allow for easy updates.
 If you are running a test port and would like the latest development build, use the 'master' branch instead of 'release.'

         git clone -b release https://github.com/allejo/AllHandsOnDeck.git

-4. The latest BZFlag trunk will contain a script called 'addToBuild.sh' and it will allow you to add the plugin to the build system.
+4. Use the 'addToBuild.sh' script to add the plugin to the build system.

         sh addToBuild.sh AllHandsOnDeck

-5. Instruct the build system to generate a Makefile and then compile and install the plugin.
+5. Instruct the build system to generate a Makefile, then compile, and install the plugin.

         cd ..; ./autogen.sh; ./configure; make; make install;